-The Scheme included in these financial statements is a registered Managed Investment Scheme under the Corporations Act 2001.
-The financial statements of the Scheme are for the financial year ended 30 June 2022.
+Antares Cash Fund (the Scheme) is a registered Managed Investment Scheme under the Corporations Act 2001.
+The financial statements of the Scheme are for the financial year ended 30 June 2023.

-The financial statements were authorised for issue in accordance with a resolution of the Directors of the Responsible Entity on 13 September 2022.
+The financial statements were authorised for issue in accordance with a resolution of the Directors of the Responsible Entity on 11 September 2023.